 The boost stays pretty clean up to about the 12:00 position of the gain knob; above that, it starts to get more textured, with more harmonic content.
 With the gain at maximum, and the comp set to "hard", it reaches overdrive-effect territory, with plenty of jangly gritty drive.
 But at most settings in between, it is more about giving your tone extra chime and body and edge, rather than obvious clipping.
 Durham describes the tone pot here as a "presence" control rather than the usual treble cut/boost.
 To me it seems like the tone controls the amount of upper harmonics added, so higher tone settings mean both more brightness and more gritty texture.
 But the tone is pretty bright overall, at any position of the tone knob.

-There is no loss of highs at all; the low end is rolled off gently, meaning it doesn't actually lose any lows, but they do get attenuated a bit the lower you go.
-It sounds fine even on a bass low B, but it is better for someone who wants a tight, non-muddy tone, rather than somebody who wants huge dubby lows.
+There is no loss of highs at all; the low end is rolled off in a shallow slope.
+This tightens up the lows rather than cutting them off, so it actually sounds OK even on a bass low B; but it is better for someone who wants a tight, non-muddy tone, rather than somebody who wants huge fat lows.
 There is hardly any noise at most settings--it only got kind of noisy with both gain and tone knobs at maximum.

 Although there is hardly any control over the compression, the quality of the effect and the tone is so good that this has instantly become one of my favorite pedals.
 With the gain around 2:00 and the "soft" comp setting, I would be happy to leave this pedal switched on all the time.